House of Commons of the United Kingdom: Members and elections

 Since 1950, every constituency has been represented by a single Member of Parliament.
 There remains a technical distinction between county and borough constituencies; its only effects are on the amount of money candidates are allowed to spend during campaigns and the rank of the local authority co-opted Returning Officer who presides over the count.
 Geographic boundaries are determined by four permanent and independent Boundary Commissions, one each for England, Wales, Scotland, and Northern Ireland.
 The commissions conduct general reviews of electoral boundaries once every 8 to 12 years, and interim reviews.
 In drawing boundaries, they are required to prefer local government boundaries, but may deviate from these to prevent great disparities in electorate; such disparities are given the formal term malapportionment.
 The proposals of the Boundary Commissions are subject to parliamentary approval, but may not be amended.
 After their next Periodic Reviews, the Boundary Commissions will be absorbed into the Electoral Commission, which was established in 2000.
 As of 2024, the UK is divided into 650 constituencies, with 543 in England, 32 in Wales, 57 in Scotland, and 18 in Northern Ireland.
+There are no seats allocated to the fourteen British Overseas Territories or the three Crown Dependencies, and there is mixed opinion from the local territorial governments about representation in Westminster from the local governments.

 General elections occur whenever Parliament is dissolved, an action which is part of the royal prerogative.
 By convention the timing of the dissolution is chosen by the Prime Minister (see relationship with the Government above).
 Under the Dissolution and Calling of Parliament Act 2022, if no early election is called, dissolution is automatic on the fifth year after its first meeting day.
 This Act effectively postponed the automatic date of the next election after 2019 by more than half a year, from 2 May 2024 to Tuesday 28 January 2025; but the election was ultimately called for 4 July 2024.

 The current regime around dissolution is substantially the same as that established by the Septennial Act 1715 (as amended by the Parliament Act 1911), under which that automatic dissolution instead occurred five years after issuance of the writ of summons, a slightly longer period.
 Between 2011 and 2022, the Fixed-term Parliaments Act 2011 was in force, under which control of the timing of elections instead lay with the House of Commons, which could pass a motion of no confidence or (as occurred in 2017) of early election with a two-thirds majority; absent such motions, Parliament would automatically dissolve 17 working days (about 4 weeks) before the fixed election date of the first Thursday in May five years after the previous election, which occurred (as a special case) on 7 May 2015.
 As an ordinary Act, it was also possible for parliament to bypass it with a special purpose Act of Parliament passed by simple majorities in both houses, which occurred in 2019.